First In First Out Rule (FIFO) in Trading

 Traders should implement their strategies as safely they can.
 If you’re using a broker that only allows FIFO trading, and you want to use a portfolio of strategies, you may need to look at trading different currency pairs.

-FIFO Trading Prohibited On MT5
+FIFO Trading On MT5

 Several Forex brokers offer MT4 or MT5.
 Some of these brokers are based in the US, so they only allow FIFO trading.
 In that case, if you’re using the MT5 platform and you try to close another position before the first one, you will get an error message.
 This says that the FIFO rule prohibits the action you want to take.
 When you get that message, you need to sort your positions according to the time that you opened them.
 When you find the oldest position, you should close it first.